ojwb/survex/doc/datafile.rst

 on the survey notes, which is important in reducing the opportunities for transcription errors.

-Also all the special characters are user-definable - for example, the separators can be spaces and tabs, or commas (e.g. when exporting from a spreadsheet), etc; the decimal point can changed to be a comma (as used in continental Europe), or a slash (sometimes used for clarity in written survey notes), or anything else you care to choose.
+Also all the special characters are user-definable - for example, data items can be separated by spaces and tabs, or commas (e.g. when exporting from a spreadsheet), etc; the decimal point can changed to be a comma (as used in continental Europe), or a slash (sometimes used for clarity in written survey notes), or anything else you care to choose.
 This flexibility means that it